Initial Situation and Goal

 Statistics

-Via ‘Summaries’ -> ‘Statistics’, the following data set with some essential statistics is shown.
-If you have selected multiple response variables these statistics are shown row-wise for each response variable.
+Via 'Summaries' \(\rightarrow\) 'Statistics', the following data set with some essential statistics is shown.
+If you have selected multiple response variables, these statistics are shown row-wise for each response.

 Gaussian Process Regression: Statistics Table

-For instance, the ‘Count’ lets you check on how many observations the model learns.
-The ‘Degrees of Freedom’ displays the Student-t degrees of freedom scalar.
-To estimate the calculation time for bigger data, ‘Runtime’ shows the corresponding time ‘R’ needed in seconds.
-We get an R-Squared above 0.99 for both response variables, which means that the Gaussian Process Regression seems to perform pretty good for the given data.
+For instance, the 'Count' lets you check on how many observations the model learns.
+The 'Degrees of Freedom' displays the Student-t degrees of freedom scalar.
+To estimate the calculation time for bigger data, 'Runtime' shows the corresponding time 'R' needed in seconds.
+We get an R-Squared around 0.95, which means that the Gaussian Process Regression seems to perform very well for the given data.

 Predictions

-Via ‘Summaries’ -> ‘Predictions’, the following data table is shown.
+Via 'Summaries' \(\rightarrow\) 'Predictions', the following data table is shown.
 It gives you the used, predicted and residual values for each response.

 Gaussian Process Regression: Predictions

 This dataset is brushable.
-If some observations were not used for training, they would have gotten the entry ‘0’ (FALSE) in the ‘Used’ column.
+If some observations were not used for the model fit, they would have gotten the entry '0' (FALSE) in the 'Used' column.

 Hyper-Parameters

-We get the tuned hyper-parameters, i.e. the bandwidth (d) and if required, the nugget (g), via “Summaries” -> “Hyper-Parameters”.
-If we have chosen to not optimize the hyper-parameters, the defined start values will be seen as the tuned hyper-parameters.
-If you have not defined any start values, default values will be taken.
+We get the tuned hyper-parameters, i.e. the bandwidth (d) and if required, the nugget (g), via 'Summaries' \(\rightarrow\) 'Hyper-Parameters'.
+If we had chosen to not optimize the hyper-parameters, the defined start values would have been considered as the tuned hyper-parameters.
+If you have not defined any start values, the R routine will estimate them based on the input data.
 See section Options in the Script Variables Dialog for more information.

 Gaussian Process Regression: Hyper-Parameters

-If you decide to retrain the model for the same data set but with additional observations, choose these values as start values for the hyper-parameters.
+If you decide to refit the model for the same data set but with additional observations, choose the last output as start values for the hyper-parameters.

 Covariance Matrix